 the right conferred by paragraph 1 shall not be exercisable unless the Court, on being satisfied that the exercise of that right is not likely to diminish the value of assets in the estate of the intestate (other than the interest) or make them more difficult to dispose of, so orders.

-[Clause 2 amended by No. 19 of 2010 s.
+[Clause 2 amended: No. 19 of 2010 s.
 51.]

 3. Time limit for exercising right under par.
 1